FieldEdge Pricing in 2026: What You’ll Actually Pay (and What’s Hidden)

 Choose FieldEdge if:

-- You have an office manager or dispatcher who can own the software (this isn’t self-service)
+• You have an office manager or dispatcher who can own the software

 Don’t choose FieldEdge if:

-- Your team is not tech-comfortable — the mobile app is solid, but the overall setup requires genuine commitment
+• Your team is not tech-comfortable — the mobile app is solid, but overall setup requires genuine commitment

 FieldEdge Pricing Negotiation Checklist

-Before you get on a demo call or respond to a quote, have answers to these and use them as leverage:
+Before you get on a demo call or respond to a quote, have answers to these.
+Use them as leverage:

-- [ ] Get competing quotes — even if you’ve decided on FieldEdge, having a Jobber or Housecall Pro quote in hand resets the negotiation
+• [ ] Get competing quotes — even if you’ve decided on FieldEdge, having a Jobber or Housecall Pro quote resets the negotiation

 FieldEdge is a legitimate tool for the right shop.
 The pricing opacity is annoying, but it’s manageable once you know what to ask.
-Go into the call knowing your numbers, knowing your alternatives, and knowing which line items are negotiable — and you’ll come out with a deal that actually fits your operation.
+Go into the call knowing your numbers, knowing your alternatives, and knowing which line items are negotiable.
+You’ll come out with a deal that actually fits your operation.